How to Mix Colours When Painting in Acrylics

 The way I like to think of warm and cool colours is that warm colours are like the sun.
 They are reds, oranges and yellows.
 Cool colours are like the ocean, greens and blues.

-When it comes to buying paints you will be confronted with a whole range of blues, yellows, reds and greens.
+When it comes to buying paints, you will be confronted with a whole range of blues, yellows, reds and greens.
 Each one of these colours can be categorised as warm or cool.
 Ultramarine blue, for example, is considered a warm blue.
-The reason for this is that although blue is a cool colour, Ultramarine contains a little bit of red in it which is a warm colour.
+Although blue is a cool colour, Ultramarine contains a bit of red, which is a warm colour.

 On the other hand, Pthalo blue is considered a cool blue because it contains a little bit of green.
-In the case of red, Alizarin Crimson is considered a cool red because it contains a little bit of blue and blue is a cool colour.
+In the case of red, Alizarin Crimson is a cool red because it contains a bit of blue, a cool colour.
 Burnt Sienna is a warm red because it contains a little bit of yellow, a warm colour.

 It becomes a bit clearer when you take a look at the colour wheel.